mahinnghauri/Tourism-Revenue-Classifier/README.md

 This project emphasizes **deployment workflow, UI interaction, and backend integration**.
 The prediction logic is intentionally kept simple and can be replaced with a fully trained machine learning model in future enhancements.

-## Disclaimer

-This repository is intended for **educational and demonstration purposes**.

----

-© Tourism Revenue Classifier